Plastic Free July

 - The finished compost is put into bags and put on a truck.

-- Truckloads of bagged soil is delivered to garden centres, and moved around store with forklifts.
+- Truckloads of bagged soil are delivered to garden centres, and moved around store with forklifts.

 - Bags of soil get put into cars and driven to home gardens.